Green Card Executive Compensation Jobs

 How does PERM green card sponsorship differ from H-1B for an Executive Compensation professional?

-Unlike the H-1B, PERM-based green card sponsorship has no annual lottery and leads to permanent residency rather than a renewable temporary status.
+Unlike the H-1B visa, PERM-based green card sponsorship has no annual lottery and leads to permanent residency rather than a renewable temporary status.
 The tradeoff is time: PERM requires a full DOL-supervised recruitment process before your employer files the I-140, making the overall timeline longer than an H-1B transfer.
 For most countries other than India and China, EB-3 visa dates remain current, meaning no backlog wait after I-140 approval.

 What makes an Executive Compensation role likely to pass PERM audit scrutiny?